rociofc0312/favs-api/README.md

 Favs is a new company that aims to provide a better way to organize your favorite things: music, clothes, courses, etc., all in one place.

 ## Installation
-his is a [Node.js](https://nodejs.org/en/) module available through the [npm registry](https://www.npmjs.com/).
+This is a [Node.js](https://nodejs.org/en/) module available through the [npm registry](https://www.npmjs.com/).

 Before installing, [download and install Node.js](https://nodejs.org/en/download/).